HumanRemainsDL/HRDL/CCM/README.md

-## The Conceptual Church Map (CCM)
+## The Conceptspace Church Map (CCM)

-The Conceptual Church Map (CCM) is an key visualisation output that was designed to meet the specific mapping requirements for research undertaken from the Human Remains Digital Library.
+The Conceptspace Church Map (CCM) is an key visualisation output that was designed to meet the specific mapping requirements for research undertaken from the Human Remains Digital Library.

-It represents - as the name implies - a conceptual model of the key institutional spaces found across typical churches, allowing for a simple representation of data - compiled or comparitive - without the need for layouts at an individual building level.
+It represents - as the name indicates - a conceptual spatial model of the key institutional spaces found across typical churches, allowing for a simple representation of data - compiled or comparitive - without the need for layouts at an individual building level.

 To download, click on the geopackage to go to its page, and then choose either the elipsis button > Download, or 'view raw ' at the bottom of the page.